 Let's dig in a bit and learn more about this amazing fabric.
 I think it is quite an impressive fabric that has more use and application than to only hiking gear.
-This tent has piqued our interest and may work for you, if not I hope that you find this informative and that it helps you in decision making when purchasing hiking gear which we offer on our recommended gear page!
+This tent from HMG has piqued my interest and may work for you, if not I hope that you find this informative and that it helps you in decision making when purchasing hiking gear which we offer on our recommended gear page!

 I was confused with the name and felt that I had to understand why you would end up with a product called " Cuben fiber".
 I found that the name Cuben Fiber was created in the press in reference to America³ (pronounced America Cubed), who was the winner of the 1992 America's Cup.

 It is told that in the 1992 Cup their yacht used sails made from the precursor fiber which was the first step to the currently available commercial product.

 Dyneema Composite Fabrics, or DCF, is a fabric that was previously known as Cuben Fiber.
 It is constructed out of a grid of white Dyneema threads, which are then laminated to a thin transparent polyester membrane.

 The Dyneema fiber is used as it is up to 15 times stronger than steel on a weight for weight basis.
 The fabric also can float on water and is extremely durable and resistant to moisture, UV light, and chemicals.